SHIPPED

 Share

 No other API proxy blocks agent loops at the gateway layer — most frameworks require you to instrument this in your application code.
-AISG detects and kills infinite retry loops automatically, before they reach any provider.
+AI Security Gateway (AISG) detects and kills infinite retry loops automatically, before they reach any provider.

 Autonomous AI agents can get stuck sending the same request hundreds of times, draining your budget in minutes.
 Gateway-level detection works across all frameworks, languages, and agent architectures with zero code changes.